evkonradi/how-to/README.md

 # Teach Me To

   ## DESCRIPTION
-  This application is a place to search and find articles, images, and videos on how to get better in my area of interest.
+  This application is a place to search and find articles, images, and videos on how to get better in a specific area of interest.

   ## Table of Contents
   * [Installation](#installation)